IBM/template-argocd-gitops/README.md

 ## Configuration of Artifactory

-Follow these [Instructions](https://github.ibm.com/garage-catalyst/iteration-zero-ibmcloud/blob/dev/docs/ARTIFACTORY.md) to configure Artifactory to act as a Helm Repository
+Follow these [Instructions](https://github.ibm.com/garage-catalyst/iteration-zero-ibmcloud/blob/master/docs/ARTIFACTORY.md) to configure Artifactory to act as a Helm Repository

+## Configuration of Argo CD

+Follow these [Instructions](https://github.ibm.com/garage-catalyst/iteration-zero-ibmcloud/blob/master/docs/ARGOCD.md) to configure Argo CD to pull helm configuration from Artifactory and manage deployment of IBM Cloud Registry images into specfic `test` namespaces or projects.

-# Continous Delivery
+## Continous Delivery

 Follow these instructions to manage the deployment of an application that has been previously deployed into the `dev` namespace using Jenkins CI.

-## Deployment with Artifactory and Argo CD
+### Deployment with Artifactory and Argo CD

-Follow these [Instructions](https://github.ibm.com/garage-catalyst/iteration-zero-ibmcloud/blob/dev/docs/ARGOCD.md) to configure Argo CD to work with Artifactory as a Helm Registry

-## Multi App Deployment
+### Multi App Deployment

 TBD